Vote — Oct 8, 2015 2:56 p.m.

 Length: 1 pages

-- 9/29/1997--Introduced.Waives points of order against the consideration of the conference report on H.R.
+9/29/1997--Introduced.Waives points of order against the consideration of the conference report on H.R.
 2203 (energy and water development appropriations).
+Read more >

-The “H.Res.” in “H.Res.
-254” means this is a House simple resolution in the United States Congress.
+This is a House simple resolution in the United States Congress (indicated by the “H.Res.” in “H.Res.
+254”).
 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 Click a format for a citation suggestion:

 Civic Impulse.
 (2015).
 H.Res.
 254 — 105th Congress: Waiving points of order against the conference report to accompany the bill (H.R.
 2203) making ....
 Retrieved from https://www.govtrack.us/congress/bills/105/hres254

 “H.Res.
 254 — 105th Congress: Waiving points of order against the conference report to accompany the bill (H.R.
 2203) making ....” www.GovTrack.us.
 1997.
 October 8, 2015 <https://www.govtrack.us/congress/bills/105/hres254>

 |author=105th Congress (1997)